Zuehlke/machines-code-people/articles/build-rules.md

 Rule #4 means you need tests and CI and a plan.
 You need to budget for CI, for creating a build system specific to your project, and for teaching people how to use it.

-To make matters worse, your users are some of the most obnoxious, impatient and downright pedantic users on the face of the planet.
-They want everything perfect, robust, simple and fast and they want it yesterday.
- You had better be dogfooding by this point...
+Your users are some of the most impatient and downright difficult clients on the face of the planet.
+They want everything perfect: robust, simple and fast _and_ they want it yesterday.
+You had better be dogfooding by this point.

 *By {{page.authorName}}*